WtfJoke/setup-tectonic/README.md

 </br>

 ## Explanation
-This action was created because all existing Github Actions for compiling LaTeX documents I came accross are docker based actions, which are [slower than Javascript based actions](https://docs.github.com/en/actions/creating-actions/about-actions#docker-container-actions).
+This action was created because all existing Github Actions for compiling LaTeX documents I came across are docker based actions, which are [slower than Javascript based actions](https://docs.github.com/en/actions/creating-actions/about-actions#docker-container-actions).

 LaTex Docker images tend to be huge (2gb+).
 Tectonic images are an exception but they need to be maintained and updated with new Tectonic versions.
 This is not often the case, at the time of writing [my docker image](https://github.com/WtfJoke/tectonic-docker) is the only one up to date with the latest tectonic version.

-In comparsion this github action doesnt need an update if a new release of tectonic is released, it just works.
+In comparsion, this github action doesnt need an update if a new release of tectonic is released, it just works.

 The existing github actions doesnt support biber (notable exception: [birjolaxew/tectonic-biber-action](https://github.com/birjolaxew/tectonic-biber-action)).